alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

 ## Introduction

 The canonical correlation analysis(CCA) of Seurat is one of the most popular batch effects removing methods.
 However, the method part of the original paper<a href="https://doi.org/10.1016/j.cell.2019.05.031"> Comprehensive Integration of Single-Cell Data</a> is quiet confused.
 After careful reading and some experiments, My friend(Ziyu Chen) and I found that the theory behind the method might not be based on canonical correlation analysis.
 It's an extension of dual PCA.

+**The key idea is finding two low-dimension embeddings to conserve the cross-batch cell similarity.**

 Besides, there is an intrinsic connection between MNN and "CCA"(an extension of dual PCA).
-The shared assumption is that

-**The key idea is finding two low-dimension embeddings to conserve the cross-batch cell similarity.**

 In this blog, I will first introduce the PCA and then dual PCA method.

 ## Principal Components Analysis